garrethcain/auth-client-service-example/README.md

 ---

-# Test the API only.
+# How to test the API

 In the below examples we're mking requests to simple super simple API (client-service) which will reach out to the auth-service to retrieve, verify,